open-ephys/next-gen-system/Specification.md

 _Open Instruments API_ - an API used by other software to communicate to daughter devices via the FPGA.

-_Device specific API_ - an API that uses the Open INstruments API to interact with a daughter device.
+_Device specific API_ - an API that uses the Open Instruments API to interact with a daughter device.

 ## Daughter device - FPGA interface